VirgilSecurity/virgil-crypto-c/docs/module.md

 uid:
-    Unique component identifier represents name that uniquely identifies component within modules hierarchy.
+    Unique component identifier represents name that uniquely identifies component within models hierarchy.
 The uid attribute is optional.

 scope:
     Defines component visibility within scope.
 This attribute can be